-The CDL driving test typically take two hours to complete, and is performed in the order listed above.
-Drivers must earn an 80 percent or higher to qualify for a CDL.
+The CDL driving test typically takes two hours to complete, and is performed in the order listed above.
+Drivers must earn 80 percent or higher to qualify for a CDL.
 If you fail, you may retake the test within seven days.
 The skills tests may be retaken three times in one year.
 Keep in mind that test fees vary between third-party providers.

 How to Get a CDL as a Military Member in New Mexico